COVID-19 and Sports Rehabilitation Unlimited's Response

 What has our practice done to make your appointments as safe as possible?

 - Cleaning and disinfecting regularly.
-We have intensified our cleaning and disinfecting procedures of frequently touched surfaces.
+We have intensified our cleaning and disinfecting procedures of frequently touched surfaces, exercise machines and equipment.

 - Following Social Distancing practices.
 We are conscious of patient spacing within our clinic whether they are exercising on a treatment table, riding a stationary bicycle or performing exercises in the "gym" area.

 - Requiring our patients and staff use hand sanitizer and/or wash their hands:

 - Before each treatment,